murrahjm/jekyll-now/_drafts/2017-9-18-Fun-With-Windows-Firewall-pt2-Get-FirewallLog.md

 ![objects!](/images/firewalllogPS.png)

+## ConvertFrom-String

 To do this we use the amazing, and kind of scary, [ConvertFrom-String](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/convertfrom-string?view=powershell-5.1).
-I have no idea how this thing does its magic, but I think there might be some actual voodoo in there somewhere.
+Now I have no idea how this thing does its magic, but I think there might be some actual voodoo in there somewhere.
 Basically you create a template file that is a representative sample of the text you want to parse, and you mark it up with variable names for each element you want.
 So in the case of our firewall log we take this:

 ```text
 $FirewallLogTemplate = @'